knowself/constituent-cicle/README.md

 ## Introduction

-Constituent Circle is a platform designed to enhance communication between representatives and their constituents.
-By leveraging artificial intelligence (AI) and natural language processing (NLP), the platform enables representatives to craft personalized, on-message emails efficiently while maintaining their authentic voice.
-The goal is to facilitate meaningful, goal-oriented conversations at scale, ensuring that constituents feel heard and represented.
+Constituent Circle is a AI technology platform (CC) designed to enhance communication email, SMS and others between representatives and their constituents.
+By leveraging artificial intelligence (AI) and natural language processing (NLP), the CC platform enables representatives to craft personalized, on-message communications efficiently while maintaining their authentic voice and personal touch.
+The goal is to facilitate meaningful, goal-oriented conversations at scale, regardless of the channel, ensuring that constituents feel heard and represented.

 ## Features